IgorKovr/scrum_poker/TECHNICAL_ARCHITECTURE.md

 - **Scalable Architecture**: Stateless backend with in-memory session management
 - **Modern Frontend**: React with TypeScript for type safety
 - **Cloud-Native**: Designed for containerized deployment on platforms like Railway
+- **Sleep-Mode Compatible**: No background tasks - allows cloud platforms to sleep when idle
-- **Memory-Optimized**: Built-in memory leak prevention and resource management
+- **Event-Driven Cleanup**: Memory leak prevention triggered by user disconnections

 ---